The outings world is changing, and the Angeles Chapter Safety Policy is changing to keep pace.

 The last time we revised our Safety Policy, was in 2010, and most Angeles Chapter outings were published first in printed newsletters.
 That changed in late 2011 with the introduction of the Sierra Club's Online Activity Registration System (OARS).
 Today almost all Chapter outings are posted first on OARS.
 Rising costs for postage and printing have forced the Chapter and many groups, sections and committees to scale back or suspend printed newsletters.

 Those two dynamics –-- the creation of OARS and the seeming death spiral of print newsletters – drove most of the changes in the revised Safety Policy.
 Chapter outings must be published, and Safety Committee reviewers must vet them before they can be led.
-Here are some of the changes we've made to adapt to publishing outings in the digital world:
+Here are some of the changes we have made to adapt to publishing outings in the digital world:

 - First, when Outings Chairs post an outing to OARS (or to a non-OARS website if they choose to stay outside the system), they must send a message to firstname.lastname@example.org This alerts Safety Committee's outings reviewers that the outing has been posted.
 In the days before electronic publishing, Safety Committee learned about outings by reading all the newsletters.
 That doesn't work anymore.